 Your waiter will hand you a booklet featuring photos of all their specialty drinks—concoctions with names like Cyclone, Squall, Breeze, and Typhoon—each in a distinctive glass.
 The booklet explains why each drink appears to cost about $3 too much: the bar assumes most patrons will want to take their glass home as a souvenir.
 Rather than policing the customers and charging shoplifters a fine, they do the reverse: offer you a refund if you turn in your empty glass at the counter.
 If you take it with you, an attendant outside the restaurant will package it in a cardboard holder for safekeeping.

-Pat O’Brien’s has franchises in Cancun, Orlando, Memphis, and San Antonio, as well as a thriving online business selling glasses, drink mixes, t-shirts, and tchotchkes of all kinds.
-But for the best and most authentic Hurricane experience, go to the source.
-And don’t forget to steal your glass. —Joe Kissell
+Pat O’Brien’s has franchises in Orlando and San Antonio (and previously had locations in Cancun and Memphis), as well as a thriving online business selling glasses, drink mixes, T-shirts, and tchotchkes of all kinds.
+But for the best and most authentic hurricane experience, go to the source.
+And don’t forget to steal your glass.